SoftwareAG/c8y-releasenotes/content/release-10-16-0/announcements-10-16-0.md

 The following keys for configuring model timeouts have been removed and will be ignored when set:
 `default_timeout_secs` and `block_promise_timeout_secs`.
-Instead, warnings are now logged when request responses or returned promise values take too long to complete.
+Instead, warnings are now logged when request responses or returned promise values take too long to complete, as determined by the Apama-ctrl microservice.

 ### Cumulocity IoT DataHub